-You don’t need us to tell you that the flu is no fun, especially for kids.
+You don’t need us to tell you that the flu is no fun, especially for active kids.

-Thankfully, there’s plenty we can do as parents to keep our children from being one of the millions who get sick with the flu each year, starting with these six tips.
+Thankfully, there’s plenty you can do to help keep your child from being one of many who get the flu each year, starting with these six tips.

-4. Steer clear of other sick children as much as possible.
-When kids are in close quarters (on the bus, on the playground, in the classroom, in the locker room after practice) it’s easy to spread germs.
-And if your child does get sick, keep him home until he’s fever-free for at least 24 hours.
+Kids spread germs easily in places like daycares, classrooms and playgrounds.
+If your child does get sick, keep him home until he’s fever-free for at least 24 hours.
 Also, babies and the elderly are especially susceptible to the flu virus, so avoid any close contact with those populations, too, if your child gets sick.